Director of British Museum steps down amid controversy over thefts of ancient items

 The museum has also attracted controversy because it has resisted calls from communities around the world to return items of historical significance that were acquired during the era of the British Empire.
 The most famous of these disputes include marble carvings from the Parthenon in Greece and the Benin bronzes from west Africa.

+“We want to tell the British Museum that they cannot anymore say that Greek (cultural) heritage is more protected in the British Museum,” Despina Koutsoumba, head of the Association of Greek Archaeologists, told the BBC this week.

-Fischer’s announcement included an apology to the whistleblower, Ittai Gradel, an art historian and dealer, who contacted the museum after seeing items he thought belonged to the museum being sold on eBay.
+Fischer’s announcement included an apology to the whistleblower, Ittai Gradel, a British-Danish art historian and dealer, who contacted the museum after seeing items he thought belonged to the museum being sold on eBay.

+Gradel told The Associated Press he became suspicious after buying one of three objects a seller had listed on eBay.
+Gradel traced the two items he didn’t buy to the museum.
+The object he bought wasn’t listed in the museum’s catalog but he discovered it had been owned by a man who turned over his entire collection to the museum in 1814.

+Gradel said he found the identity of the seller through PayPal and it was the person at the museum who has since been sacked.
+Gradel said that 69 other objects he bought from the same person were then “guilty by association.”

+Williams assured him that a thorough investigation found no improprieties and every employee was above suspicion, Gradel said.

+“He basically told me to sod off and mind my own business,” Gradel said.
+“It is beyond me how any responsible museum person could see this evidence without all alarm bells going off immediately.”

-On Wednesday, Fischer issued a statement saying that the museum had taken the allegations seriously in 2021.
+On Wednesday, Fischer had issued a statement saying that the museum had taken the allegations seriously in 2021.
 But he said concerns had only been raised about a small number of items and said it was frustrating to learn that Gradel, who he did not name, had “many more items in his possession.”

-Gradel told the BBC that it was an “outright lie” he withheld information from the museum.
+Gradel said it was an “outright lie” he withheld information from the museum and said it appeared that Fischer never read the documents he sent.
 He said he offered any assistance they needed and they never contacted him.

 “I also misjudged the remarks I made earlier this week about Dr. Gradel,” Fischer said Friday.
 “I wish to express my sincere regret and withdraw those remarks.”

-Fischer said he had offered his resignation to the chairman of trustees and would leave as soon as a temporary leader could be appointed.
+Fischer, a German art historian, said he would leave as soon as a temporary leader could be appointed.

+George Osborne, chair of the museum trustees, said the board accepted Fischer’s resignation and that he acted “honorably in confronting the mistakes that have been made.”

+“I am clear about this: we are going to fix what has gone wrong,” Osborne said.
+“The museum has a mission that lasts across generations.
+We will learn, restore confidence and deserve to be admired once again.”

 The museum had said it would take legal action against the dismissed staff member.